caustee/hugo/content/post/2024-04-24-db-performance-script.md

 ```

-In heere you should update the database, user, password, host and port to something relevant to your environment.
+In here you should update the database, user, password, host and port to something relevant to your environment.
-Everything else can stay the same
+Everything else can stay the same.

 But in order to run it, you will need to have python installed, pip3 package manager and psycopg2_binary python library.